RedHatEMEA/ose-enablement/web-based-presentations/2015-emea-enablement-training/Cartridges/cartridges.md

 # Multiple Versions and the Console Display

-You can control the way multiple Versions are displayed inside the Web UI
+You can control the way multiple Versions are displayed inside the Web UI by overriding the default definitions

     Version-Overrides:
       '1.2.4':